-B. To Place System in Program Mode:
+A. To Place The System In Program Mode:

-To program these access codes, the 2720 must be in the program mode.
+To program the Access Codes, the 2730 must be in the program mode.
 The program mode is indicated by a flashing "TROUBLE SILENT" light on the remote keypad.
 There are two ways to place the system in the program mode.

-1. To place the system in the program mode when it is already operating you must know the 0 code or use step #2 below.
-To use the 0 code the system must be disarmed with no shunted zones.
+To place the system in the program mode when it is already operating you must know the "0" code or use step #2 below.
+To use the "0" code the system must be disarmed with no shunted zones.

-Press "Shunt" Key.
+Press The (SHUNT) Key.

-Press "Test" Key.
+Press The (TEST) Key.

-Enter the 0 Code.
+Enter The 0 Code.